Supersolid: Experiments using ultracold quantum gases

-In 2017, two research groups from ETH Zurich and from MIT reported on the creation of an ultracold quantum gas with supersolid properties.
-The Zurich group placed a Bose–Einstein condensate inside two optical resonators, which enhanced the atomic interactions until they started to spontaneously crystallize and form a solid that maintains the inherent superfluidity of Bose–Einstein condensates.
+In 2017, supersolid properties were created in ultracold quantum gases via different methods.
+One placed a Bose–Einstein condensate inside two optical resonators, which enhanced the atomic interactions until they started to spontaneously crystallize and form a solid that maintains the inherent superfluidity of Bose–Einstein condensates.
 This setting realises a special form of a supersolid, the so-called lattice supersolid, where atoms are pinned to the sites of an externally imposed lattice structure.

-The MIT group exposed a Bose–Einstein condensate in a double-well potential to light beams that created an effective spin–orbit coupling.
+The other method exposed a Bose–Einstein condensate in a double-well potential to light beams that created an effective spin–orbit coupling.
 The interference between the atoms on the two spin–orbit coupled lattice sites gave rise to a characteristic density modulation.

-In 2019, three groups from Stuttgart, Florence, and Innsbruck observed supersolid properties in dipolar Bose–Einstein condensates formed from lanthanide atoms.
+In 2019, supersolid properties in dipolar Bose–Einstein condensates formed from lanthanide atoms were independently observed by three research groups.
 In these systems, supersolidity emerges directly from the atomic interactions, without the need for an external optical lattice.
-This facilitated also the direct observation of superfluid flow and hence the definitive proof for the existence of the supersolid state of matter.
+This also allowed the direct observation of superfluid flow and hence the definitive proof for the existence of the supersolid state of matter.

 In 2021, confocal cavity quantum electrodynamics with a Bose–Einstein condensate was used to create a supersolid that possesses a key property of solids, vibration.
 That is, a supersolid was created that possesses lattice phonons with a Goldstone mode dispersion exhibiting a 16 cm/s speed of sound.

-In 2021, dysprosium was used to create a 2-dimensional supersolid quantum gas, in 2022, the same team created a supersolid disk in a round trap and in 2024 they reported the observation of quantum vortices in the supersolid phase.
+In 2021, dysprosium was used to create a 2-dimensional supersolid quantum gas.
+In 2022, the same team created a supersolid disk in a round trap and in 2024 they reported the observation of quantum vortices in the supersolid phase.

+In 2026, a research group was able to create a supersolid at room temperature using perovskite crystals and exciton-polariton nanograting.